 Sober activities.
 I want to experience all that life has to offer now.
 That means new experiences that don’t involve alcohol: days out, arts and crafts, new restaurants, day trips, yoga retreats, meditation classes, concerts, art galleries, cooking workshops, afternoon tea, going back to school and so on.
 The options are endless.
 So when friends ask what you’d like to do, have a list ready of things you’d like to try because, frankly, there is a whole world of things to do that don’t involve drinking or using drugs.

 We may experience things differently.
 I remember being more vocal about how much more intensified life is in sobriety.
 Some friends seemed surprised by this, telling me (essentially) to get over it.
 What they didn’t understand is that things affected me more now that I was sober — it felt more profound.
 While it may seem like I’m overreacting, I needed a little more space and support without judgement to process life’s experiences.

-We need support and compassion, not judgement.
+We need support and compassion, not judgment.
 Being sober is incredibly hard and people who haven’t struggled with substance misuse may not understand that.
 Some even think it is a matter of willpower.
 While it isn’t other people’s responsibility to understand sobriety, loved ones will take time to try and support you through any of life’s challenges, whether they understand or not.
 For those who do not support you, it may be time to reconsider those relationships or spend less time in those friendships.